Jilshak/Lernr_Frotnend/README.md

 Feel free to customize this format to further match your specific platform and tone.

 **Technologies Used:**
-> React,
+* React
-> Redux,
+* Redux
-> Tailwind CSS,
+* Tailwind CSS
-> Daisy UI,
+* Daisy UI
-> Chart JS,
+* Chart JS
-> Redux Toolkit
+* Redux Toolkit

 **For cloning and using this repo locally:**
-> git clone 'repo-link' ---> To clone the repo to your local machine
+* git clone 'repo-link' ---> To clone the repo to your local machine
-> npm install --> To install the required packages for this repo (will be there in the package.json file)
+* npm install --> To install the required packages for this repo (will be there in the package.json file)
-> npm run dev ---> To run the code in local machine
+* npm run dev ---> To run the code in local machine

 **Note:**
 The utils folder in the project directory will have an axios instance of the desired backend URL (base url) from where the data is being fetched so change it accordingly to get the data that is required for your use case.